 2. Remove water stains naturally

-Lemons are great to clean with, they have natural acid that wear away impurities.
+Lemons are great to clean with, they have natural acid that wears away impurities.
 Just cut the lemon in half and scrub the surfaces you want to clean.
 It also works on rust left from razors or bobby pins.

 3. Get the grime out of your window seal

 Vinegar, paper towels, and Q-tips are the perfect way to get these spotless!
-Dip the Q-tip in a small cup of vinegar, then run it along the runner of the window seal.
+Dip the Q-tip in a small cup of vinegar, then run it alongside the runner of the window seal.
 Then, wipe it up with a paper towel and repeat if necessary.